NTD-Modelling-Consortium/LF/README.md

 	* -o sample_results: folder in which to save the outputs of the simulation.
 This folder must be created inside the `src` folder.

 	* -t 1: the simulation time step, in months

+There are several optional inputs when running the model:

+	* -x 1 or 0 (0 is default): set to 1 is we will reduce importation via the input xml file, the reduction will be replaced on map data

+ 	* -g seeds.csv: input a file containing integer seeds for the simulations.
+There must be at least as many seeds as runs to complete if any are provided.

+  	* -c coverageReductionFile.csv: file which gives the proportion to which we will reduce the historical MDA coverage by, e.g. a 0.5 will half the historical MDA coverages

+   	* -e 1 or 0 (0 is default): set to 1 if we want to output data for IHME.

+     	* -D 2026: year from which to output IHME data from.
+Change to whatever year we want to do this from.
+Default is 2000.

+      	* -m 0 : indicator for outputting NTDMC data.
+If this is omitted it will be output.
+If set to 0, this will not be done.
+Any other integer input will lead to it being output.

+       	* -N 2000: year from which to output NTDMC data from.
+Change to whatever year we want to do this from.
+Default is 2000

 ### Setting the seed for simulations